Retropikzel/foreign-c/README.md

 (**c-utf8->string** _c-bytevector_)

-Returns a newly allocated (unless empty) string whose character sequence is encoded by the given c-bytevector.
+Returns a newly allocated string whose character sequence is encoded by the given c-bytevector.
+It is an error if _c-bytevector_ is null.

 ### Utilities